 The online gambling industry is among the largest on the Internet.
 It includes various online gambling markets such as poker, casino games, and sports betting.
-Many of them, mainly those representing offline industry players, have experienced tough times in the past years.
+Many of them, mainly those representing offline industry players, have experienced tough times in recent years.
 Does it mean that online gambling businesses flourished even more?
 Did it give rise to some new trends in online gambling payment processing?
 You'll find the answers in this article.

 Current trends in gambling payments

-For several decades, gaming has developed steadily and become a competitive and autonomous market with its own trends.
+For several decades, online gambling has developed steadily and become a competitive and autonomous market with its own trends.
 Whereas most industries were facing hard times during the last years because of the COVID-19 pandemic, gambling transferred to digital format and its market experienced growth.
-According to Online Gambling Market Report Scope by Grand View Research, the market size value in 2022 makes up $63.53 billion, and the revenue forecast for 2030 is $153.6 billion.
+According to Online Gambling Market Report Scope by Grand View Research, the market size value in 2022 made up $63.53 billion, and the revenue forecast for 2030 is $153.6 billion.

-Now let's highlight the current state of things in online gambling payment processing and specific payment methods.
+Now let's highlight the current state of things in online gambling payment processing and specific payment methods for gambling.

 Instant money withdrawal

 The reputation of gambling companies is their main intangible asset built on many factors.
 Brand image and qualitative customer service are among the main ones.
 The way customers can deposit and withdraw money is also essential.
 Gamblers prefer platforms with an unhindered withdrawal of funds, offering flexible payment services.
-If a company delays the withdrawal of winnings for too long, chances are players will switch to another, more friendly and modern platform.
-An ideal combination is an unobstructed access to money with the possibility of instant payout is an ideal combination: it helps maintain customers' loyalty and continuously attracts new ones.
+If a company delays the withdrawal of winnings for too long, players will likely switch to another, more friendly and modern platform.
+An ideal combination is an unobstructed access to money with the possibility of instant payout: it helps maintain customers' loyalty and continuously attracts new ones.

 In addition to providing instant payments, payment service providers must offer various payment and withdrawal options.
-Alternative payment methods and multiple wallets can serve as an excellent incentive for players to pay, receive winnings instantly, and make deposits again.
+Alternative payment methods and multiple wallets can be an excellent incentive for players to pay, receive winnings instantly, and make deposits again.